qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Custom dash pattern panel shows total pattern length
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The custom dash pattern panel now displays the total dash pattern length, enhancing the ability for users to match the overall pattern length with sizes from other parts of a symbol
+The custom dash pattern panel now displays the total dash pattern length, enhancing the ability for users to match the overall pattern length with sizes from other parts of a symbol.

 |image14|